 - General & Administrative (G&A): This category includes executive salaries, professional fees, rent, insurance, utilities, legal services, and office supplies.

 - Sales & Marketing (S&M): Costs to acquire your base of customers.
 Sales and marketing expenses include advertisements and lead generation.

-Owner’s Equity — The difference between assets and liabilities.
-On every balance sheet assets equal liabilities plus owner’s equity.
-Owner’s equity is also known as net assets.
+Assets minus liabilities.
+On every balance sheet, assets equal liabilities plus owner’s equity.
 It equals the owner’s investment in the business plus retained earnings.
 The owner’s investment is the net of any money the owner(s) put into or took out of the business.
-See definition for retained earnings below.
+See definition for the retained earnings below.

-P&L— Profit and loss statement or income statement.
-The profit and loss statement shows the revenue and expenses for a company over a given time period.
-The time period is typically a month, a quarter, or a year.
+Profit and loss statement or income statement.
+The profit and loss statement shows a company’s revenue and expenses over a given time period, typically a month, a quarter, or a year.

-Working Capital — Working capital is similar to the current ratio as it is a measurement of the liquidity of your business.
-Working capital is calculated as current assets minus current liabilities.
+Working capital is similar to the current ratio, as it is a measurement of your business’ liquidity.
+To calculate working capital you take current assets minus current liabilities.
 Working capital is measured as a dollar figure, while the current ratio is a percentage.

 Get the EXACT formula to eliminate your billing burdens, while boosting your average sale per member.
 Grab your free guide today!